morris/vanilla-prime/README.md

 # Vanilla Prime

 A simpler, more sustainable way of web development.
+A spiritual successor to [VANILLA TODO](https://github.com/morris/vanilla-todo), further into real-world practice.

 No frameworks, no bundlers, no required dependencies.
 Just web standards, patterns, a unix-style toolset, and some elbow grease.